InfernalWraith/Command-Lists/Go.md

 ___

 ## Maps
 Maps, like dictionaries in other languages, are collections **key-value pairs**.
-Both the keys and the values are statically typed - the keys and values can be different types, but each key must be of the same type as other keys, and each value in the map must also be of the same type as other values.
+Both the keys and the values are statically typed - the keys and values can be different types, but each key must be of the same type as the other keys, and each value in the map must also be of the same type as the other values.
 Elements can be removed using the `delete` function.

 ```go
 numbers := map[int]string{